MicrosoftDocs/m365copilot-docs/docs/si-declarative-copilot-getting-started.md

 Graph Connectors are an excellent way to integrate enterprise data with Copilot, including declarative copilots.
 For enterprises that prefer a tailored approach, Graph Connectors can be used with declarative copilots to enable customized solutions that meet specific business purposes, allowing seamless interaction with business data.

 The Microsoft 365 Admin Center now allows Global Administrators to create declarative copilots to extend existing Graph Connectors.
-Note that only Global Administrators can create, edit, and manage their declarative copilots directly from the Microsoft 365 Admin Center.
+Only Global Administrators can create, edit, and manage their declarative copilots directly from the Microsoft 365 Admin Center.

 [!INCLUDE [preview-disclaimer-copilot](includes/preview-disclaimer-copilot.md)]